 Because of all these attributes and benefits, expansion of the Greenbelt is clearly in the public interest.
 Bringing more lands under its permanent protection is a necessary precondition for a more climate resilient and prosperous future and the sooner this happens, the better for all of us.

 Discussions about expanding the Greenbelt have been happening since it was first established in 2005.
-It's important to acknowledge that the creation of the Greenbelt was restricted to lands within the Greater Toronto and Hamilton area along with the tender fruit lands in Niagara.
-At present, the Greenbelt only covers 21% of the Greater Golden Horseshoe (GGH).
-The remainder of the GGH to the east, north, west and south was not considered for potential inclusion although substantial analysis was undertaken to document the natural, hydrologic and agricultural values of including more lands under Greenbelt protection.
+It's important to acknowledge that at present, the Greenbelt only covers 21 per cent of the Greater Golden Horseshoe (GGH).